 3 Things To Think About Before You Adopt A Pet

 The money you pay to purchase or adopt an animal is, in most cases, the smallest portion of the cost of owning a pet.
 From small expenses like greenies dog treats to more substantial expenses like veterinary bills and animal cages, you must ensure that you have the necessary funds to provide your animal with a good life.
 This includes paying for

 Generally speaking, the least expensive pets are small animals that require few toys and whose veterinary care is relatively inexpensive.
 Hamsters, gerbils and mice average $25 to $100 in setup costs and will typically require $100 to $200 a year in additional expenses.

 Reptiles tend to be markedly more expensive.
 Cages, heat and UV lighting, substrate (the material on the bottom of the tank or aquarium), and thermometers can range from $100 to $500 in additional costs.
 Because most reptiles require annual veterinary care and a steady stream of live feeder insects, their annual cost ranges from $200 to $1000.

-Mammals such as chinchillas and guinea pigs require large cages and substantial toys that can cost several hundred dollars.
+Mammals such as chinchillas, guinea pigs, and ferrets require large cages and substantial toys that can cost several hundred dollars.
 However, annual veterinary and maintenance costs are minimal, ranging from $50 to $200.